-Gertrud Kornfeld’s life epitomises both the successes and frustrations of women scientists in academia in the first half of the twentieth century.
-She was the first woman scientist to receive an academic appointment in chemistry at the University of Berlin when she obtained the “venia legendi” to lecture in physical chemistry at the university (Privatdozent).
+Gertrud Kornfeld’s life epitomizes the successes and frustrations of women scientists in academia in the first half of the twentieth century.
+She was the first woman scientist to receive an academic appointment in chemistry at the University of Berlin when she obtained the “venia legendi” (authorization to teach at a university) to lecture in physical chemistry at the university (Privatdozent, or lecturer).
 Indeed, she was the first woman lecturer in chemistry at any university in Germany.

-Because Kornfeld and her family were German-speaking, with the establishment of the Czech Republic in 1918 she left Prague and moved to Germany.
-As a former assistant of Viktor Rothmund she very soon received a position as assistant to the famous Max Bodenstein (1871–1942) at the Technical College in Hannover, where she remained from 1919 until 1923.
-When Max Bodenstein was appointed professor at the University of Berlin in 1923, Gertrud Kornfeld followed him as an assistant at the university’s Institute for Physical Chemistry.
+Because Kornfeld and her family were German-speaking, she left Prague and moved to Germany after the establishment of the Czech Republic in 1918.
+As a former assistant of Viktor Rothmund, she soon received a position as assistant to the famous Max Bodenstein (1871–1942) at the Technical College in Hannover, where she remained from 1919 until 1923.
+When Max Bodenstein was appointed professor at the University of Berlin in 1923, Kornfeld followed him as an assistant at the university’s Institute for Physical Chemistry.
 In 1928 she became a lecturer in physical chemistry at the University of Berlin—the first woman in this field.
 She also retained her position as assistant.
 Gertrud Kornfeld liked to teach and served as advisor to several doctoral candidates under the direction of Bodenstein.

 Bio-bibliographical reports in: Poggendorff.
 Vol. VI (1937), 1384.

 Poggendorff, Vol. VIIa (1958): 880 (Poggendorff: Biographisch-Literarisches Handwörterbuch zur Geschichte der exakten (Natur)wissenschaften.
 Bd.III–VIIb.
 Leipzig u.a.: since 1898–).

 Archive of the Charles University Prague: Matrikel, thesis documents.